frostney/martian-robots/README.md

 - I wish I had the project setup as a generator
 - The pre-commit hooks and commitlint, it made sure I wouldn't use any shortcuts in implementation which was a blessing and a curse

+## Known issues

+- Direction of the robot in the visualisation isn't accurate
+- Missing LOST and SCENT logic

 ## Things to improve on

 - Interactive mode for inputting the path